-- Clients must receive an evaluation/intake within 30 days of program referral. - Eligible clients must be assessed using the SARATSO dynamic tool within 30 days of program referral. - Clients must have an initial case conference with 45 days of program.
+- Clients must receive an evaluation/intake within 30 days of program referral. - Eligible clients must be assessed using the SARATSO dynamic tool and future within 30 days of the Program referral. - Clients must have an initial case conference with 45 days of program.